pmnzt/appimage-manager/structure.md

 	- `--all` — move all AppImages found in the search scope.
 - Behavior:
 	- If `~/.appimages` does not exist, create it.
+	- For each AppImage, extract its embedded `.desktop` file to determine the application's ID.
-	- For each AppImage found, create a folder for that AppImage inside `~/.appimages` and move the file there.
+	- Create a folder named after the ID inside `~/.appimages` and move the AppImage there.
+	- The AppImage should be renamed to match the folder name (e.g., `~/.appimages/com.appname.App/com.appname.App.AppImage`).
+	- This process overwrites any existing AppImage, meaning there is only one version of each application at a time.
 	- Do not attempt to move files that are already inside `~/.appimages` into the same location.
 	- Do handle `~/.appimages/tmp` specially (it may contain reset files) — do not skip it when appropriate, but avoid moving from a folder into itself.
 	- If `--all` is omitted, the user must provide the AppImage path: `appimg move ~/Downloads/myapp.AppImage`.